 Travel Light – To allot more baggage space for your shopping

-Pack light for your own convenience but dont worry, even if you ran out of clothes as Kuala Lumpur is also known as a good shopping destination and everything is a lot more cheaper than Singapore.
-Bringing Light Clothings will also help you avoid excess baggage in case you decided to have a shopping spree.
+Pack light for your own convenience but don’t worry, even if you ran out of clothes, as Kuala Lumpur is also known as a good shopping destination and everything is a lot cheaper than in Singapore.
+Bringing Light Clothing will also help you avoid excess baggage in case you decide to have a shopping spree.

-Just like in the Philipines, the climate in Malaysia is also tropical.
+Just like in the Philippines, the climate in Malaysia is also tropical.
 Bring appropriate clothes depending on the season.
 Daily average temperature range from 73°F to 90°F (22°C-32°C).
-Temperatures in the hill resorts like in Genting Highlands and Cameron Highlands get a little cooler, averaging 67°F (21°C) during the day, 50°F (10°C) at night.
-It is normally rainy during the months of March and April, as well as October through December so you may opt to bring light jackets and umbrella.
+Temperatures in the hill resorts like Genting Highlands and Cameron Highlands get a little cooler, averaging 67°F (21°C) during the day and 50°F (10°C) at night.
+It is normally rainy during the months of March and April and October through December, so you may opt to bring light jackets and an umbrella.